 Nine decision-makers from leading American business tourism companies are on a fact-finding visit in Ireland this week, as guests of Tourism Ireland and Dublin-based destination management company, Irish Horizons.

-The group included three specialist journalists writing for the business tourism sector in the United States (for publications like Smart Meetings magazine), as well as senior representatives of companies involved in the MICE (meetings, incentive, conferences and events) industry, who organise international conferences, meetings and large-scale incentive events around the world.
-They were in Ireland to discover more about the meeting facilities and accommodation on offer here, as well as the great experiences business delegates can enjoy here on the sidelines of their conference or meeting.
+The group includes senior representatives of companies involved in the MICE (meetings, incentives, conferences and events) industry, who are responsible for organising international conferences, meetings and large-scale incentive events around the world for their clients.
+They are here to discover more about the world-class facilities and accommodation on offer in Ireland, as well as the great experiences business delegates can enjoy here on the sidelines of their conference or meeting.